Author: Gavin Lloyd / Editor: Gavin Lloyd / Reviewer: Grace McKay / Codes: C3AP6, RC1, RC2, RP1, RP8, SLO3, SLO6 / Published: 21/02/2020

 Beware hyperextension of the neck with the chin-lift manoeuvre because it can further compromise the airway.

 Gentle movement is advised in patients with fixed neck deformities.

-In obese patients, especially those with short necks, the pillow may compromise the airway further by causing flexion of the head in relation to the neck (Fig 5).
-As a result, their chin is brought into closer proximity to their chest.
-This will also make subsequent intubation more difficult, if this is planned.
+In obese patients, standard pillow placement may compromise the airway further by causing flexion of the head in relation to the neck.

-The solution is to place a pillow under the patients shoulders and a number of pillows under their head to elevate the chin above the chest (Fig 6).
+To optimise an obese patients airway, place a pillow under their shoulders and a number of pillows under their head to elevate the chin above the chest (See Figure 6 & 7).

 The jaw thrust

 The jaw thrust lifts the mandible forwards and lifts the tongue off the posterior pharynx.
 The manoeuvre is used for patients who require bag-mask ventilation (see image).

 The jaw thrust technique should be practiced in the clinical environment.
 It is achieved by hooking the little fingers underneath the angle of the jaw.
 Using the ring and middle fingers to secure grip under the mandible.
 Using the index finger and thumb to secure a tight seal between a mask and the face.
 Holding this position may become tiring.